-Once the required standard of cleanliness has been achieved, the open ends of the line pipe shall be fitted with strong, close fitting plastic caps to ensure a dust-tight, waterproof seal.
+Once the required standard of cleanliness has been achieved, the open ends of the pipe shall be fitted with strong, close fitting plastic caps to ensure a dust-tight, waterproof seal.
 The caps shall be secured and sealed with strong adhesive tape.
-Depending on the period and conditions of storage and transit, a desiccant such as silica gel can be placed inside each length of line pipe to minimize corrosion.
-If a desiccant is used, it should be held in a container system that can be firmly secured to the inside of the plastic caps to guard against the container being inadvertently left in the pipe during installation.
-The total number of desiccant bags used may be checked and documented for reference during the installation at site.
+Depending on the period and conditions of storage and transit, a desiccant such as silica gel may be placed inside each length of pipeline to minimise corrosion.
+If a desiccant is used, it should be held in a container system that can be firmly secured to the inside of the plastic caps or connected in groups to guard against the container being inadvertently left in the pipe during installation.
+The total number of desiccant bags used shall be checked and documented for reference during the installation at site.
+When removing the bags, care shall be taken to ensure that they are intact and that all are removed.
 Any small-bore tappings in the pipe shall be sealed by metal or plastic plugs.